Hajj and Umrah Pilgrimage

 Blood-borne Virus Transmission Associated with Shaving

-- Prepare Yourself for Hajj (English)
+- Information leaflet for those travelling to Hajj (English)

-- Prepare Yourself for Hajj (Urdu)
+- Information leaflet for those travelling to Hajj (Urdu)

-- Information from the The Council of British Hajjis
+- The Council of British Hajjis

 - Kingdom of Saudi Arabia - Ministry of Health portal